-(Hebrews 12:2) fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+(Hebrews 12:2) fixing our eyes on Jesus, the pioneer and perfecter of faith.
+For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.

 We run towards Jesus, who sits on the throne of God in heaven, and who leads us as our Shepherd through the Holy Spirit, who indwells us.
 The Son of God, Jesus Christ, sits on the throne of God.
 From the throne of God, Jesus helps us to trust Him and live according to what He taught as recorded in the Bible when He ministered here on earth.
 As we believe in Jesus and show by our actions and speech that we believe His commands and teachings, He will perfect our faith.
 When Jesus thought of how much His suffering and shame would mean for us and to us, our salvation was a joy set before Him.